Governance Structure and Operations

 <Inside Director Candidates>

-6) Candidates for “Internal Directors” shall be discussed between the President & CEO and the Internal Nominating Committee on the basis of the following points; proposed candidates for Directors who shall not concurrently serve as Executive Officers, and proposed candidates for Directors who shall concurrently serve as Executive Officers, once the President & CEO has shared with the Internal Nominating Committee his/her concept for the executive structure for the next fiscal year.
+6) Candidates for “Internal Directors” shall be discussed between the President and the Internal Nominating Committee on the basis of the following points; proposed candidates for Directors who shall not concurrently serve as Executive Officers, and proposed candidates for Directors who shall concurrently serve as Executive Officers, once the President has shared with the Internal Nominating Committee his/her concept for the executive structure for the next fiscal year.

 • Selection standards for Directors